Rack Has Your Back

 For a large portion of the year, South Floridians are treated to incredible weather.
 Clear blue skies, accompanied by the ocean breeze, make everyday ideal for being outside.
-From Boca Raton to Naples to Miami, South Floridians everywhere are treated every single day, which the rest of the country is forced to hide away from heavy snowfall or other inclement weather.
+From Boca Raton to Naples to Miami, South Floridians everywhere are treated every single day, while the rest of the country is forced to hide away from heavy snowfall or other inclement weather.
 However, during the second half of the year, every citizen of South Florida heads inside as thunderstorms, tropical storms, and hurricanes bombard the area.

 Since hurricanes were first tracked in the late 1800s, Florida has been hit by more named storms than any other state in the country.
 In fact, Florida has sustained more than double the number of hurricanes than Texas, the state that’s been affected by the second most hurricanes.
 Even though hurricanes and tropical storms are a serious reality that has caused severe damage in the past, many people don’t take them seriously or aren’t equipped to take them seriously.

-Know When Hurricane Season Starts
+1) Know When Hurricane Season Starts

 Since 1994, Rack Electric has experienced an array of hurricane seasons.
 South Florida families should know that there are no set dates when hurricanes begin and end, but rather calculations that lead to when hurricanes are expected to start and stop in any given year.
 Hurricane season can also last a varying amount of time, with the season running anywhere from four to seven months.
-For 2019, the hurricane season is expected to run from June 1st to November 30th.

-Have A Plan
+2) Have A Plan

 Even if there are clear blue skies and you’re enjoying the sun as a team of Rack Electric electricians are replacing some wiring in your home, you should still prepare a serious plan ahead of hurricane season.
 Family members and friends may not be with one another when disaster strikes, so knowing what to do can keep you and everyone you love safe and secure.
 Establish other safe spots aside from your home where people can retreat to meet up should anyone become separated.
 With a plan in place, you, your family, and your friends can all rest assured knowing everyone is safe.

-Secure Your Home
+3) Secure Your Home

 As news begins to break about a developing storm system, you should take the liberty of preparing your home ahead of schedule.
 On the outside of your home, you should store all exterior furniture, decorations, basketball hoops, or anything else that can get loose and cause damage.
-Trees and bushes should be trimmed and maintains to stop branches from breaking off and causing damage.
+Trees and bushes should be trimmed and maintained to stop branches from breaking off and causing damage.
 You should also close off window shutters to keep windows from being shattered by strong winds and debris.

 Inside, you should make sure that everyone is kept away from windows at all times until the storm has completely passed.
 Gas and charcoal grills should be kept off while inside, as they can not only cause severe fires but also produce heavy amounts of suffocating carbon monoxide.